Droplet: Decentralized Authorization and Access Control for Encrypted Data Streams: Introduction

 \section{Introduction}

 \lsec{intro}

 The growing adoption of IoT has led to an ever-increasing number of applications that collect sensitive user data.
-This growth has come with mounting concerns over protecting the data and the privacy of users.
-To date, the norm has been that user data is collected and governed by application providers, e.g., Fitbit.
-The problem with this status quo is that, because data lives in narrow and disjoint silos, it severely limits a user's ability to control access to her data, extract additional value from it, or otherwise move data across applications.
-This problem has led many -- from both the technical and non-technical communities -- to call for new \emph{user-centric} models for IoT services, in which the storage of user data is decoupled from the application logic, and control over access to this data is in the hands of \emph{end users} rather than service providers~\cite{Amber,Sieve,Randy:local,GDP,Zachariah}.
+This growth has come with mounting concerns over data privacy.
+To date, the norm has been that user data is collected and governed by application providers, e.g., Fitbit/Strava.
+The problem with this status quo is that, because data lives in narrow and disjoint silos, it severely limits a user's ability to control access to her data, extract additional value from it, or move data across applications.
+This problem has led many -- from both the technical and non-technical communities -- to call for a new \emph{user-centric} model for IoT services, in which the storage of user data is decoupled from the application logic, and control over access to this data is in the hands of \emph{end-users} rather than service providers~\cite{Amber,Sieve,Randy:local,GDP,Zachariah}.

-However, if we are to realize this vision, we need system designs that guarantee the security and privacy of user data while at the same time ensure that users can securely, selectively, and flexibly grant \emph{access} to their data to third parties, i.e., principals.
-Realizing such flexible yet secure access control is key if we are to extract insightful value of user data\footnote{Note that users can always delegate control to a third party provider just like today - this is permissible, just not the de-facto model.}, e.g., drive large-scale analytics from IoT data.
+However, if we are to realize this paradigm, we need system designs that tackle data privacy as a first-class citizen, while ensuring users ability to securely, selectively, and flexibly grant \emph{data access} to third-party services\footnote{Note that users can delegate control to a third-party provider just like today - this is permissible, just not the de-facto model.}.
+Realizing such flexible yet secure access control is key if we are to extract insightful value from user data, e.g., drive large-scale analytics from IoT data.

 Such access control must ideally provide the following properties: \textit{(i)}~strong data confidentiality and integrity, with cryptographic guarantees, accompanied with efficient cryptographic operations.
-This is particularly essential in the context of resource-constrained IoT devices and the high volumes of time series data they generate. \textit{(ii)}~fine-grained access control; specify who can access what part of a data stream. \textit{(iii)}~no trusted intermediaries; systems today rely heavily on trusted intermediaries, e.g., for delegated access, making them trust bottlenecks.
-In addition to the above, any solution must satisfy standard requirements for access control, such as support for revocation and (optionally) auditability.
+This is particularly essential in the context of resource-constrained IoT devices and the high volumes of \shorten{time series} data they generate. \textit{(ii)}~fine-grained access control; specify who can access what temporal segment of a data stream. \textit{(iii)}~no trusted intermediaries; systems today rely heavily on trusted intermediaries, e.g., for delegated access, rendering them trust bottlenecks.
+In addition to the above, any solution must satisfy standard access control requirements, e.g., support for revocation and auditability.